msmith24-coding/Spark/Examples.md

 # Examples:
-Ready to dive into some examples?
+Would you be ready to dive into some examples?

-Make sure you read the feature page first by following [this link](https://github.com/msmith24-coding/Spark)
+First, read the feature page by following [this link](https://github.com/msmith24-coding/Spark). <br>
 After reading ALL the features, you can find *real* examples [here](https://github.com/msmith24-coding/Spark/blob/master/examples/ExampleExample.md).